dstnbrkr/componentkit/_docs/debugging.md

 ## Visually Debug Components

-ComponentKit has helpers to set up debug views, which are phantom views for components which originally don't have any views.
-To enable debug mode,
+ComponentKit has helpers to set up debug views, which are phantom views for components which usually wouldn't create any view.
+To enable debug mode:

 ```
 (lldb) e (void)[CKComponentDebugController setDebugMode:YES]